dphfox/wolf/README.md

 # The Wolf Scripting Language

-An experimental design for a static declarative logic language that transpiles to Luau.

-## Goals

-- *Principled.*
+Wolf is an expression-based scripting language aiming to be:

+- **Easy.** Wolf lets you bring your own paradigms, and provides the tools to use them ergonomically.
-	- Wolf is built from first principles by composing together minimal, powerful features.
-Prior art is acknowledged, but freely moved beyond.
+- **Small.** Wolf is built from first principles by composing together a few, well chosen features that are easily identified and repurposed.
-- *Consistent.*
-	- Similar things appear similar on the page, and divergent things do not.
-- *Analysable.*
-	- Everything in Wolf is designed for static analysis, allowing for smart safety checks without annotating everything for the computer.
-- *Declarative.*
-	- In Wolf, processes are described, not organised.
-Step-by-step instructions are not necessary to achieve a task.
-- *Workspaced.*
-	- Instead of file-based organisation, Wolf advocates for coarser workspace-centric access control and importing, reducing workflow friction.
+- **Smart.** Wolf code can be analysed 100% statically with smart inference, so you don't have to spell things out for the computer.
+- **Parallel.** Wolf code avoids prescribing a specific order or method of running code, so it can be rearranged or broken up across threads for performance.

 ## `wf` - the Wolf Reference Implementation